andrewliebchen/BTSTRP/README.md

 BTSTRP is intended for creating thumbnails of UIs and user flows for websites and applications.
 You can create a series of zoomed-out, "20,000 foot" interactive view of your site, which at a glance tell a whole story, like the page from a comic book.

+## Contributing

+Admitted, this isn't well tested.
+Please submit issues for any problems you may encounter.
+If you'd like to contribute, feel free to open a PR.
+Also, I'd love to hear from you if you use BTSTRP as a part of your process.

+**Coming soon**: it'd be cool to have a way to easily string a series of thumbnails together into an entire UI flow.